 A CSS layout mode, sometimes simply called layout, is an algorithm that determines the position and size of boxes based on the way they interact with their sibling and ancestor boxes.
 There are several of them:

-- The table layout, designed for laying out tables.
+- Table layout, designed for laying out tables.

-- The positioned layout, designed for positioning elements without much interaction with other elements.
+- Positioned layout, designed for positioning elements without much interaction with other elements.

 - Flexible box layout, designed for laying out complex pages that can be resized smoothly.